 The Club is a registered limited company (with the registered company number 03295063) and is under the ultimate control of Yunyi Guokai (Shanghai) Sports Development Limited.

-The Club’s supply chain is comprised of the external organisations that provide the products and services the Club purchases, including (but not limited to) providers of food and beverage products, cleaning services, merchandise for re-sale, playing kit, security personnel and other equipment and services.
+The Club’s supply chain is comprised of the external organisations that provide the products and services the Club receives, including (but not limited to) providers of:

 Policies in relation to Slavery and Human Trafficking